Marketing & Branding Advice

 Imagery Must Be On-Brand

-If photos, illustrations or graphics are an integral component to your brand, be sure to make note in the manual.
+If photos, illustrations or graphics are an integral component of your brand, be sure to make note in the manual.
 Show actual examples of the imagery and explain why it is appropriate and supports your brand.
-You may also want to show examples of unacceptable imagery, especially if you have seen tacky clip-art or cheesy stock photos creeping into PowerPoint documents.
+You may also want to show examples of unacceptable imagery, especially if you have seen tacky clip art or cheesy stock photos creeping into PowerPoint documents.

 Messaging is Key

-Your brand is not just the colors and images you use, it is also the words you choose to describe yourselves.
-Correct style of messaging should be included in your brand manual.
+Your brand is not just the colors and images you use, it is also the words you choose to describe yourself.
+The correct style of messaging should be included in your brand manual.
 Consider incorporating:

 • Your firm’s tagline, if you have one